laravel/spark-next-docs/src/spark-stripe/configuration.md

 ## Customizing Stripe Checkout

-When users start new subscriptions they'll be redirected to Stripe's hosted Checkout page.
-You can customize the experience on this page by defining a callback that receives the billable and chosen plan as its argument.
-You should invoke Spark's `checkoutSessionOptions` method in the `boot` method of your `SparkServiceProvider` class:
+When users start new subscriptions they will be redirected to Stripe's hosted Checkout page.
+Using the `checkoutSessionOptions` method, you can customize the Stripe Checkout experience by providing a closure that receives the billable and chosen plan as its argument.

+Typically, you should invoke Spark's `checkoutSessionOptions` method in the `boot` method of your `SparkServiceProvider` class.
+The provided closure can return any option accepted by [Stripe Checkout](https://stripe.com/docs/api/checkout/sessions/create):

 ```php
 use App\Models\User;